yfann/TechGuidence/architecture/design/system design.md

     + Caching responses of other services
         + we can cache the external service’s responses whenever we make successful requests and use these responses when the external service is unavailable.
     + Checkpointing
+        + Writing a checkpoint after each subset of data points are processed and the result is successfully written.
+The replacement machine can resume processing at the checkpoint.
+        + usage
+            + ETL pipline
+    + dead letter queue
+        + If a write request to a third-party API fails, we can queue the request in a dead letter queue and try the requests again later.
+            + The simplest option is that if it is acceptable to miss requests, just drop failed requests.
+            + Implement the dead letter queue locally with a try-catch block.
+Requests will be lost if the host fails.
+            + A more complex and reliable option is to use an event-streaming platform like Kafka.
+    + Logging and periodic auditing
+        + One method to handle silent errors is to log our write requests and perform periodic auditing.
+An auditing job can process the logs and verify that the data on the service we write to matches the expected values.
+This is discussed further in chapter 10.
+    + Bulkhead
+        + The bulkhead pattern is a fault-tolerance mechanism where a system is divided into isolated pools, so a fault in one pool will not affect the entire system.
+    + fallback pattern
+        +

 + security
 + privacy
 + acuracy
 + consistency
+     + linearizability
+        + disadvantages
+            + lower availability
+     + eventual consistency
+        + Techniques for eventual consistency that involve writing to a single location, which propagates this write to the other relevant locations:
+            + Event sourcing
+            + Coordination service
+                + chooses a leader node
+                + algorithms
+                    + Paxos
+                    + raft
+                    + Zab
+                + sample
+                    + zookeeper
+                    +
+            + Distributed cache
+                + sample
+                    + Redis
+                    + Memcached
+        + techniques
+            + gossip protocol
+                + 节点通过相互之间的随机通信来传播信息，每个节点都可以向其它节点随机选择的一组邻居发送消息
+                + sample
+                    + Cassandra
+            + random leader selection
+                + This simple algorithm does not guarantee one and only one leader, so there may be multiple leaders.
+                + kafka
+                    + fault tolerance
+     + techniques
+        + full mesh
+            + 每个节点与网络中的每个其他节点都直接连接
+            + 适用于samll cluster
+        + quorum
 + cost
 + complexity